countable-web/open-source-corporation/README.md

   * [Usability](./marketing/USABILITY.md)

 ### Consulting
-The purpose of section is to share knowledge about providing the best results for clients.
+How to provide the best results for clients.
   * [Priorities](./consulting/PRIORITIES.md)
   * [Methodology](./consulting/METHODOLOGY.md)
   * [Communicating with clients](./consulting/COMMUNICATING_WITH_CLIENTS.md)